Adding Things - Simple

-The Inbox shows a consolidated view of all the discovery results.
+The Inbox shows a consolidated view of all the discovery results which can sorted alphabetically or grouped by binding type (see tabs).
 Alternatively, you can also click on the "+" button to get a per-binding view and the ability to perform a new scan.

 You can either click on an individual thing to see actions related to it, or you can click on Select in the top-right corner to add check boxes beside items, which will allow you to perform actions on several inbox entries at once.